Crown corporation

-In Canada, a Crown corporation (Société de l'État) is a type of organization that is structured like a private corporation, but is directly and wholly owned by the Canadian federal government or a provincial government.
+In Canada, a Crown corporation is a type of organization that is structured like a private corporation, but is directly and wholly owned by the Canadian federal government or a provincial or territorial government.
 Crown corporations have a long-standing presence in the country, and have a significant economic impact, with commercial operations equivalent to 7% of Canadian GDP.

 Crown corporations are created to advance government policy objectives.
 Often they provide services to the public that are not economically viable for a private enterprise, or that do not fit exactly within the scope of any ministry.
 They represent a form of state-owned enterprise.

 Crown corporations are established by or under an act of parliament or an act of a provincial legislature.
 Federal government Crowns report to the relevant minister in Cabinet, though they are "shielded from constant government intervention and legislative oversight" and thus "generally enjoy greater freedom from direct political control than government departments."

 As of 2022, there were 47 federal Crown corporations in Canada.
 Provinces operate their own Crown corporations independently of the federal government.

 Definition

 There is no common definition of a Crown corporation among Canadian governments.

-In its review of state-owned enterprise (SOE) governance in 54 countries, the OECD notes that in Canada, federal government SOEs are referred to as "Crown corporations."
+In its review of state-owned enterprise (SOE) governance in 54 countries, the OECD notes that in Canada, federal government SOEs are referred to as "Crown corporations".

 The Canadian federal government defines its Crown corporations as corporations that (1) are wholly owned by the government; (2) have enabling legislation which sets out the corporation's mandate, powers, and objectives; and (3) operate at arm's length from the government, but are ultimately accountable to the government.

 While the term "Crown corporation" is widely used in Canada, the province of Ontario refers to its government-owned entities as "agencies".

 Economic impact

 Crown corporations have a considerable economic footprint, with annual commercial operations equivalent to 7% of Canadian GDP.

-In 2023, government business enterprises had revenues of $199 billion, of which $120 was generated at the provincial and territorial level, $43 at the federal level, and $36 billion at the local level.
+In 2023, government business enterprises had revenues of $199 billion, of which $120 billion was generated at the provincial and territorial level, $43 billion at the federal level, and $36 billion at the local level.

 There were 47 federal Crown corporations in 2022.

 In 2025, Ontario had over 170 agencies, and British Columbia had 29 Crown corporations.

 There are hundreds of local government-owned enterprises that are sometimes referred to as Crown corporations.
 They provide local services such as electricity, potable and wastewater services, and public transit (ie, Metro Vancouver's public transit authority Translink).